harbaum/ftDuino-controller/README.md

 ## What is the ftDuino32?

-The ftDuino32 controller is a ESP32 based controller with 240*320 touchscreen and SD card.
-It's meant to connect via I²C to an [ftDuino](http://ftduino.de) allowing fischertechnik toy robots to be programmed in Python and Blocmly using nothing but a browser.
+The ftDuino32 controller is an ESP32 based controller with 240*320 touchscreen and SD card.
+It's meant to connect via I²C to an [ftDuino](http://ftduino.de) allowing fischertechnik toy robots to be programmed in Python and Blockly using nothing but a browser.

 The ftDuino32 runs [Micropython](https://micropython.org/) and
 [LVGL](https://lvgl.io/) allowing for touch based user interfaces